ParadiseSS13/Paradise/docs/references/docker.md

 where the data actually lives on disk.
 Most of the time we don't really care.
 The data lives in the Docker volume, and that's usually all we need to know.

+##### Database Credentials

+When the `init-db` script creates a new database volume, it generates secure passwords for the newly created database.
+The MariaDB image includes some magic to automatically create a user and set passwords.
+This is done through some `MYSQL_*` environment variables; see the [Documentation for the MySQL Image](https://hub.docker.com/_/mysql#environment-variables).

-MariaDB only applies `MYSQL_*` environment variables the first time it initializes an empty data directory.
+MariaDB only applies the `MYSQL_*` environment variables the first time it initializes an empty data directory.
+You can create and destroy the database container as many times as you like.
+The passwords live in the database volume.

 If you keep the `paradise_db_data` volume and recreate the container, the old passwords remain.
-If you delete the volume, a new database is created and new passwords are generated.
+If you delete the volume, the "data" part of the database is deleted.
+In that case `init-db` will create a new database volume, and generate new passwords for this new database.

+The `init-db` script will output the passwords to the `secret` directory.
+The files are named:

+    secret/db-ss13-password.txt
+    secret/db-root-password.txt

+The game server container uses the `ss13` user and password.
+The utility scripts use the `root` user and password.

 #### Paradise Network